evagolos/RF/README.md

-11/2024
+9/2026

 Welcome to the Wisconsin version of the "Fischer group+" receiver function and CCP stack code.
 Contributions to code from: Eva Golos, Junlin Hua, Emily Hopper, Vedran Lekic, David Abt, and others…

 All steps are run from the script master.m in the directory NewFunctions.
 I recommend running it a section at a time.
 The structure of this code is such that that Auto_Prep.m and Generate_RFs.m contain many functions which handle the majority of the workflow, including data downloading*, arrival picking (necessary to select analysis windows in regions where the arrival differs from predictions using 1D models via TauP), free-surface transformation, and receiver function generation and stacking.
 Different flags are used to call different functionality from master.m.
 CCP stacking is performed most currently through function ccp_stack_slopeangle.

-*Recently, there are major issues with the first few sections as the IRIS event and waveform request tools have been changed (i.e. Breq_Fast is no longer supported by Earthscope).
-I have a few hasty fixes to get SAC files in the format we need from existing tools, but for now I recommend sticking with the Alaska_test data which is already in SAC format with the necessary metadata.
-I will push an update to the code in the near future which works otherwise.
+*Recently, there are major issues with the first few sections as the code was written to use Breq_Fast and that functionality is no longer supported by Earthscope.
+Other tools are available, but I found that some of them, such as Rover, do not return the needed metadata, so you will have to search for that on your own.
+I will push an update to the code in the near future.

 New features: function Generate_RFs_RTZ.m keeps the receiver functions in R, T system - no free surface transformation.